Ikaranetwork/PotSG/README.md

 ## PotSG
-Fork of [FrozedSG](https://github.com/FrozedClubDevelopment/FrozedPotSG) with new features and customizability while being more optimized.
+Fork of [FrozedSG](https://github.com/FrozedClubDevelopment/FrozedPotSG) planned with new features and customizability while being more optimized

 ## Requirements
 - Java 8